Have you had thoughts recently that you may be struggling with emotional eating?

 You’ve started picking at the snack drawer in your desk throughout the day just to survive your workday.
 And 4 pm has become a daily trip to the vending machine because a payday or a bag of potato chips is your best friend for the last hour.
 Not all days are ‘bad days’.
 Some days you get trail mix from the vending machine when you try to remain conscious of what you are eating.

 You have a shelf full of diet and cookbooks at home collecting dust.
 Each marked off with recipes or underlined from when you were sure this was going to be the time to change what you are doing.

 The thought to do it again is agonizing.
 You hate depriving yourself of food and forcing yourself to exercise.
-Feeling restricted and hungry, leads you to a sure case of “The F*@!
-Its!”
+Feeling restricted and hungry leads you to a sure case of “The F*@! its!”

 and what feels out of control is just not fair.

-- Imagine not feeling conflicted when you go out to eat with friends or family, but having faith and trust in your ability to make a decision that is optimal for you.
+- Imagine not feeling conflicted when you go out to eat with friends or family.
+You have faith and trust in your ability to make a decision that is optimal for you.

-Imagine no longer being a slave to the number on the scale.
-Living with an understanding that the number on your waistline does not define who you are as an individual.
+- Imagine no longer being a slave to the number on the scale.
+Living with an understanding that the number of your waistline does not define who you are as an individual.

 Listen, coming in weekly and just talking does not necessarily mean you will lose weight.
 Combating emotional eating and recovering from the effects of it do not always focus on weight loss; however, it can be a side effect or someone’s personal goal.
-Counseling is here to support you in pursuing your goals and implementing new behaviors.
+We are here to support you in pursuing your goals and implementing new behaviors.

-Let’s be real we don’t all have the means for a personal chef and trainer.
+Let’s be real, we don’t all have the means for a personal chef and trainer.
 Some of us do not even like to cook!
 So learning to set realistic and achievable goals to developing and maintaining a healthier way of living for you is the key to success.